KSAH-42/RabbitOM/README.md

 ➡️ Breaking changes since the version 2.0.0.0:

 * Namespace reorganization
-* Rtp layer refactorization and adding support of H264 and H265
+* Rtp layer refactorization and adding support of H264, H265, G711, etc...
 * Moving and renaming classes to different namespace
 * Add new class libray for rending jpeg using wpf
 * Improve cpu an memory consumption during rending